wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 = Why isn't IntelliWidget displaying the featured image? =

 By default, IntelliWidget does not display the featured image.
-To enable the featured image, choose an image size under Advanced Settings > Image Size in the IntelliWidget settings.
+To enable the featured image, open the "Appearance" panel in the IntelliWidget settings and choose an image size from the "Image Size" select menu.

 = Why are posts showing and hiding several hours before or after the time I entered? =